House passes resolution supporting ICE, denouncing calls for its abolishment

 Last week, Speaker Paul Ryan, R-Wis., said that Democrats who support the "abolish ICE" movement are taking the “craziest position.”

 Ahead of the vote, it was unclear how Democrats planned to vote on the resolution as party members have been divided over the issue for weeks.
-Several Senate Democrats — including potential 2020 presidential candidates Kirsten Gillibrand of New York and Elizabeth Warren of Massachusetts — have backed the movement, which ramped up after Alexandria Ocasio-Cortez, whose platform included doing away with ICE, defeated incumbent Rep. Joe Crowley, D-N.Y., in a New York congressional district primary election.
+Several Senate Democrats — including potential 2020 presidential candidates Kirsten Gillibrand of New York and Elizabeth Warren of Massachusetts — have backed the movement, which ramped up after Alexandria Ocasio-Cortez, whose platform included doing away with ICE, defeated Rep. Joe Crowley, D-N.Y., in a primary election.

 Democratic leaders, however, have stopped short of endorsing the movement and have instead called for reforming the agency.